-All areas to be harvested undergo assessment to identify significant values within or adjacent to the coupe boundary.
-This process can lead to a considerable area being excluded from harvesting and/or changes to planning to manage identified issues.
-Natural and cultural values of the site which are assessed during coupe planning are:
+All areas to be harvested undergo an assessment to identify significant values within or adjacent to the coupe.
+This process can lead to a considerable area being excluded from harvesting and/or changes to planning to manage any identified issues.
+The following natural and cultural values are assessed during coupe planning: